Srivardhini2002/COMPARISON_ON_DVR_and_LSR/README.md

 To RUN this code...
 Just make sure that you have the necessary modules of python such as pretty table , matplotlib , numpy.

-And the Simulation for these two Routing protocols is also done with the NS2.